.png)

 FREQUENTLY ASKED QUESTIONS ABOUT SCOUTING FOR FOOD

-QUESTION: What is Scouting for Food?
+Q: What is Scouting for Food?

 Q: Why do the Scouts of CRC organize Scouting for Food?